robotfinance/BIX/README.md

 a) order book data does not update for more than 59 seconds<br>
 b) it takes more than 1 second to connect to the exchange / the exchange is down</p>

-<p>We calculate a <code>Virtual price</code> as soon as there is a problem on one exchange.
-The Virtual Price is based on the last premium/discount and the last spread of the exchange in drouble and the price movements of the other exchanges that deliver up-to-date data.</p>
+<p>We calculate a <code>Virtual price</code> as soon as there is a problem on an exchange.
+The Virtual Price is based on the last premium/discount and the last spread of the de-weighted exchange and the price movements of the other exchanges that deliver up-to-date data.</p>

 <p><b>Demo:</b><br>
 https://robotfinance.org/api/bix_alpha/</p>